AADavin/Zombi/README.md

  - 1: Tree evolves until a total of species = N_LINEAGES (extinct and alive) have been generated
  - 2: Tree evolves until a total of species = N_LINEAGES (extinct) have been generated
  - 3: Tree evolves until a total of species = N_LINEAGES (alive) have been generated

-**REESCALE**

-- 0: No reescale is performed in the whole tree
-- 1: A reescale to 1 is performed in the whole tree.
-Used in combination with the stopping rules 1,2 and 3

 **SPECIES_NUMBER**

 To use in combination with the stopping rules 1,2 or 3

 **SPECIATION_RATE**

  Speciation rate, measured in mean number of speciation per unit of time

 **EXTINCTION_RATE**

  Extinction rate, measured in mean number of speciation per unit of time

 **USER_DEFINED_RATES**

 File containing the multipliers on the speciation and the extinction rate per unit of time, to be used when the species tree is simulated in mode 4
 The format is (separated by tabs) time_start	time_end	spec_mult	ext_mult
-See example 1 for more information
+See example 3 for more information

 #### Genome evolution ####